bookofproofs/bookofproofs.github.io/_sources/history/16th-century/ricci-matteo.md

 title: Ricci, Matteo
 born: 1552
 died: 1610
-keywords: Matteo Ricci, China, missionary, Western mathematics, Euclidean geometry, trigonometry, solar system
+keywords: matteo ricci,ricci
-description: Matteo Ricci was an Italian Jesuit missionary in China who introduced Western mathematics and Euclidean geometry, trigonometry, the solar system and mapping to the Chinese.
+description: Matteo Ricci was an Italian Jesuit who went to China as a missionary and introduced the Chinese to Western mathematics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---